yyl/ComputeSimilarity/README.md

 - ~~collect some twitter data~~ 0409
 - ~~learn some nltk and scikit-learn basics~~ 0410
 - ~~my first similarity calculator?~~ 0410
-- get more tweets for each tag
+- ~~get more tweets for each tag~~ 0410
+- try to explain the results
 - try another calculator

 #### 04082014 11-12pm